Dr. Jeff Biernaskie

 Nilesh Sharma, PhD Candidate

 Nilesh's primary research interest is understanding how ependymal cell metabolism regulates the neural stem cell niche, and how ependymal cell biology can be manipulated to improve brain injury repair.
 In order to investigate these, he is performing conditional gene knockouts, examining the transcriptional signature of ependymal cells and developing tools to manipulate their cell-state in vivo.

-Nilesh received my Bachelor of Science at the University of Calgary where he focused on Neuroscience.
+Nilesh received his Bachelor of Science at the University of Calgary where he focused on Neuroscience.
 For his undergraduate thesis, he worked under Dr. Patrik Ernfors at Karolinska Insititute in Stockholm, Sweden, where he identified sensory pathways in the spinal cord that underlie neuropathic pain.

 Whenever Nilesh gets a break from the lab, you can find him hiking, playing cricket or traveling to a random city.